haghard/docker-compose-akka-cluster/README.md

 Goals: lossless deployment, back-pressure throughout the whole req/res pipeline.

-Let's say we have 2 nodes Alice and Bob.
+Let's say we have 2 nodes `Alice` and `Bob`.
 Both host actors and accept incoming requests via rest api.
 When we shut down either of nodes we could lose request.
-In particular, if we shut down Bob while actors on Bob haven't yet replied to actors on Alice, the requests that have started on Alice won't be completed.
+In particular, if we shut down `Bob` while actors on `Bob` haven't yet replied to actors on `Alice`, the requests that have started on `Alice` won't be completed.
 The solution being is that the leaving nodes should drain both incoming and outgoing channels.
 Draining of incoming(local) requests channel (what CoordinatedShutdown gives you) is not enough.